Bartram Trail in Clay County

 William returned to Florida in 1774, and it is upon this trip that his book Travels is based.
 William first returned to Clay County in mid-April of 1774.
 On this occasion, he was headed upriver to Spalding’s Lower Store in present-day Putnam County when he crossed the river from Fort Picolata to a location probably in the cove at the mouth of Clarks Creek.
 He camped here and, largely due to inclement weather, spent some time exploring the area and looking for interesting plants before continuing upriver late the following day.

 His second visit to Clay County during his 1774 journey is not recorded in his book Travels but can be found in his Report to his benefactor, Dr. John Fothergill.
-During the summer of 1774, William left the Lower Store and paid a visit to Governor Tonyn’s plantation, which was located at the mouth of Black Creek near present-day Camp Chowenwah Park in Green Cove Springs.
+During the summer of 1774, William left the Lower Store and paid a visit to Governor Tonyn’s plantation, which was located at the mouth of Black Creek near present-day Camp Chowenwaw Park in Green Cove Springs.
 He only spent a short time there before returning to the Lower Store.